 California Bear Hunting Season & Regulations

 In order to hunt black bears in California, you will need a hunting license.
-Hunter with a valid hunting license may obtain one bear tag per year.
+Hunters with a valid hunting license may obtain one bear tag per year.
 The fee for such a tag is listed below.

 |Resident Bear Tag||$51.02||Resident and nonresident licensed hunters 12 years or older at the time of application may purchase one bear tag per license year.
 Tags are nonrefundable and nontransferable.|